RuthyYao/wine_quality_classification/README.md

 ## Overview

-This project aims to help Riverwood Wine, which makes five to eight red wine products each year, to proactively manage the quality of their red wine products.
-Predicative analysis on the classification of wine quality between "high-quality" and "low-quality" wines shows that alcohol,sulphates,volatile acidity,density and total sulfur dioxide are the most important factors that contribute to a high-quality wine.
-The project specified a value range for each of the parameters.
-On top of that, Riverwood Wine can use this predictive model to adjust their sales and marketing efforts to improve the resources allocation.
+This project aims to help Riverwood Wine to accurately predict their red wine products that would be rated as "High-Quality" by the industry body.
+This would allow a more focused approach on sales and marketing capital allocation.
+The secondary goal was to understand the drivers of a "High-Quality" wine, so they can target the most important physio-chemical properties for measure and management during the production process.
+This will ultimately enhance the product quality of Riverwood's wine products.

+To solve the business problems, predicative analysis tested on three classification models was applied.
+Random Forest algorithm was chosen as the final model based on a well-rounded review on the test scores.
+The feature importance technique was employed to identify the five most important factors that make a "High-Quality" rating.
+The quartile analysis was used to identify the value range for each of the top five parameters so Riverwood can use it as a benchmark for quality control during the fermentation process.

 ## Business Problem

 Riverwood Wine is a renowed winemaker in the industry.
-Every year, they participate in the industry rating and award.
+Every year, they participate in the industry competition for quality award.
 Wining the award will greatly enhance their brand value and boost their sales.
-Historically, at least three of their products would get the "Spectatular Wine" award.
-However, in recent years, their wins became very unpredictable - in some years, none of their wines got an award.

-The leadership team would like to have a better understand from the physiochemical properties perspective, what makes a 'great" wine.
-With those insights, Riverwood Wine can proactively manage the fermentation process - better control over the quality of their product and increase the chances of winning the industry award.
-Furthermore, they would like to self assess their products so they can allocate their sales and marketing budget to the best products.
+Historically, Riverwood Wine enlisted all their products to the industry competition.
+To increase their chances of win, they would invest significantly on all products, which is not only costly but also less efficient in using the capital.
+Moving foreward, Riverwood Wine plans to adopt a more "focused" approach in their sales and marketing spend - they will allocate the capital to only the "high-quality" wines that are most likely to win the industry award.
+The management team also want to find out the drivers of high-quality wines, so they can target the prarmeters to be measured and managed during the fermentation process.
+This will ultimately enhance the quality of their wine products.

+We will look to understand the probability of wines that would be rated as "high-quality" by the industry body and what the drivers are for this, so Riverwood Wine can target the physio-chemical properties that need to measured and managed to secure a "high-quality" rating.

 ## Data and Methods